Improbable Press

 With radical transparency in mind, and inspired by a writer who recently asked me "what does editing entail?"
 Here are the basics of how we edit your book; if you want something really fine-grained follow this read up with What "We're Editing Your Book" Really Means:

 1. First, know every book everywhere is edited—me, you, anyone who is published is edited, and it can take awhile.
 We have a queue of books waiting for edits and sometimes we get emails from writers asking "Have you read it yet haveyouhave you puleeez?"
-We never mind those polite emails and we're happy to give updates but all presses are busy, big or small, and your lovely book is one in a long queue.
+If you're polite just about every editor is happy to give updates but all presses are busy, big or small, and your lovely book is one in a long queue.
 Unless someone's a superstar writer, their book must join the back of the queue.
 You will wait months; any good press edits its books.
-I once worked for one that didn't, and printed books with errors on every page.
+I once worked for one that didn't, and they printed books with errors on nearly every page.
+None of us wants that.
 Editing a book takes time.

 2. How you're edited depends on your book.
 We once had a writer send a 'romance' story for an anthology in which the romance consisted of the characters holding hands in the final paragraph.
 For that same anthology we had a writer send a story on which we tweaked only two commas.
-The first story we requested a rewrite (they declined), the second story led that writer to write a book for us.
+We can't tell you which book you'll be, all we can say is closely read the publisher's writer guidelines and follow 'em.

 4. After you've edited the book and sent it back to us, it may need another edit.
 And another.
 Again it depends.
 We've gone through many edits with some books, only one with others.
 Please don't be the writer who fights for every comma—this is not a hill to die on, your story, the characters you love, fight for them.